Sir Walter Scott, 1st Baronet, of Beauclerc: Major building works

+The company was also one of the main contractors building London's Underground Railway system, beginning 1887–1890 with the City and South London Railway In 1896 they constructed the extension of the Central London Railway from Marble Arch to Post Office, Between 1902 and 1907 Walter Scott and Middleton constructed extensions to the Great Northern, Piccadilly and Brompton Railway.
+Other underground works included the Extension of the Bakerloo Line from Paddington to Queen's Park, 1912, the widening and alterations from Chalk Farm to Willesden, 1913, and the reconstruction of City and South London line from Moorgate to Clapham Common 1922-24.

 Publishing

 In 1882 Scott acquired The Tyne Publishing Co., a printing and publishing business that was facing impending bankruptcy.
 Within a few years Scott, trading as the Walter Scott Publishing Co.
 Ltd., published "several hundred volumes".
 His publications featured a number of book reprint series (including the Camelot Classics, the Canterbury Poets, the Emerald Library, the Evergreen Library, the Great Writers and the Oxford Library) and a series of original works in The Contemporary Science Series.

 Later life

-Scott married Anne Brough, daughter of John Brough of Bromfield, Cumberland.
-They had a large family, including John Scott, the eldest son who became the second Baronet of Beauclerc on the death of his father and Mason and William Martin Scott, England international rugby union players.
+In 1853, Scott married Anne Brough, daughter of John Brough of Bromfield, Cumberland.
+They had a large family, including John Scott, the eldest son who became the second Baronet of Beauclerc on the death of his father, and Mason and William Martin Scott, England international rugby union players.

+His wife Anne died in 1890, and in 1892 he remarried to Helen Meikle.

 He was created a Baronet on 27 July 1907.
 Scott died at Cape Martin in France on 8 April 1910 and was buried in Menton.